Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 Here you can see we can use CB to enable a draw card effect to be present even after we have activated an LED for mana.

-This is most applicable when you have Conjurer's Bauble alongside an additional cantrip in hand post-Doomsday.
+This is most applicable when you have Conjurer's Bauble in your deck alongside an additional cantrip in hand post-Doomsday.
 You can use the cantrip to draw into the pile and save the Bauble draw for when you are deeper into the pile.
 This is effective, especially when you